10thmagnitude/docker-vsts-ubuntu-16.04-standard/README.md

-This is an image deived from a Ubuntu 16.04 VSTS agent, with standard build tools added.
+This is an image derived from a Ubuntu 16.04 VSTS agent, with standard build tools added.